 in consistency and part performance.
 Wildly varying performance

-is common in wet layup parts that do not use vacuum bagging.
+is common in wet layup parts, parts that do not use vacuum bagging

-received from others make cracking sounds when you squeeze them
+from others make cracking sounds when loaded, they are inferior

 and are a red flag that the piece is not a high performance part.